2020 WI Deaths

 2020 Domestic Violence-Related Deaths in Wisconsin

-As of March 30th, 21 Wisconsin lives have been lost to domestic violence homicide in 2020.
-That’s one person killed every 4.2 days.
-If that pattern continues, 86 lives will be lost this year.
-29% of victims were age 18 or under.
+As of May 6th, 40 Wisconsin lives have been lost to domestic violence homicide in 2020.
+That’s one person killed every 3.2 days.
+If that pattern continues, 116 lives will be lost this year.
+30% of victims were age 18 or under.
 Our website may define domestic violence homicide somewhat differently than the state coalition, End Abuse, WI.
 We consider sibling homicides and parent/child homicides as domestic violence, including family cases where intimate partner violence may not have been a factor.
+We believe that all homicides that happen within a family constitute domestic violence.

 January 1st, 2020: Alonzo Lamar Jr., Age 1 – Milwaukee